svlentink/myhugoblogs/blog.lent.ink/content/2021/career-switch.md

 in academia, as a consultant, in medicine, when raising money with venture capitalists, etc.

+But wait!
+For some professions requiring a title, there is a twin profession without a title.
+A therapist without a degree is a (insert speciality here) coach and an architect without a degree is a (structural) designer and an unlicensed accountant is a bookkeeper.

 ## Learning the trade
 When you picked a vocation that can be (mostly) learned on a laptop, we can start our learning journey.